Forager Training Program

 Make sure to read the Horn Farm Center’s Cancellation and Refund Policy before registering.

 • Limited sliding scale options are available to lower the program cost for eligible participants.
-See the program registration page for more details.
+See the program registration page for more details (coming soon).

 • Customized payment plans can be discussed if breaking down payment supports financial accessibility.
 Please note that using a payment plan will require a non-refundable downpayment in order to secure a spot in the program.
 Please email education@hornfarmcenter.org to inquire about payment plans.
 This option is only provided in cases of financial need.